Back to all Articles

 • Train your team

-The way that your interviewers present themselves will either sell candidates on the position or put them off.
+The way that your interviewers present themselves will either sell candidates the position or put them off.
 A structured interview should be followed with a template of questions tailored to the job.

 • Make them feel included